la2050/challenge/_2020/create/flintridge-center.md

   - Economic opportunities for formerly incarcerated
   - Unemployment rate
-Are there any other LA2050 goal categories that your proposal will impact?: []
+Are there any other LA2050 goal categories that your proposal will impact?: [] Has your proposal changed due to COVID-19?: >
+  As Los Angeles County and California move to slow the spread of COVID-19 in jails and prisons, a growing number of individuals are being released from incarceration.
+Compounding existing barriers, individuals are exiting incarceration to a landscape greatly altered by the pandemic, facing limited supportive services and employment opportunities.
+The pandemic is also disproportionately impacting communities of color, exposing deep health and economic inequities.
+Flintridge Center will adapt and expand the Apprenticeship Preparation Program model to meet emerging community needs and address disparities.

+  Instructors will facilitate the program virtually over 7 weeks: core components will include intensive case management, trauma-informed life skills, and employment development trainings.
+In addition to individualized support, program participants will receive necessary technology to complete the course, industry-recognized credentials, and weekly stipends.

+  Recognizing that there may be potentially fewer opportunities in union construction because of the pandemic, program scope will expand to support individuals in seeking employment in emerging industries.
+Flintridge Center’s team will continue to adapt program elements based on emerging participant needs, feedback and outcomes for the duration of this crisis.
+Goals for the program during this time remain the same: to provide economic opportunities, decrease recidivism, and create a more equitable Los Angeles.
 year: 2020
 category: create
 filename: flintridge-center